 Our Doctor of Nursing Practice (DNP) program offers a Pediatric Clinical Nurse Specialist (PCNS) track for students interested in advanced practice study caring for infants to young adults across the health spectrum (wellness to acute care).

 As a Pediatric CNS student, you will gain expertise in direct client care, nursing practice, and systems and organizations.
 You will learn how to incorporate clinical, educational, research, leadership and management skills into the advanced practice nursing role.
-Clinical nurse specialists influence care outcomes by providing expert consultation for nursing staff and by implementing improvements in health care delivery systems.
+Clinical nurse specialists influence care outcomes by providing expert consultation for nursing staff and by implementing quality and safety improvements in health care delivery systems.

 The UW School of Nursing is the only nursing school in the WWAMI region (Washington, Wyoming, Alaska, Montana, Idaho) to offer the Pediatric CNS track.

 Sites of practice

 The majority of Pediatric CNS graduates work within a large clinical agency as members of health care teams, serving as expert clinicians, educators, leaders and managers.